BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 • 1 Mundane Plastic component

 • 5th Level Schematic: Anti-Hemmhoraging Syringe - This refillable device stabilizes wounds and stops bleeding around the injection site and its concoction is primarily herbally-derived with a plant-based foam that seals the wound.
 For sanitary purposes, the needle must be disposed of.
 It has some numbing agents which assist with pain relief.
 Using this device on a willing target that is either wounded or in the Dying state will consume the contents of the device and restore them to fighting condition.
-Stabilizes the target, then restores 1d6 hit points + Proficiency Bonus if trained in Medicine - uses up a Bonus Action to apply the syringe.
-The Turabi-specific variant restores 2d6 hit points + Proficiency Bonus Crafting Requirements (Syringe + Plunger)
+Stabilizes the target, then restores 1d6 hit points + your Proficiency Bonus if trained in Medicine - uses up a Bonus Action to apply the syringe.
+The Turabi-specific variant restores 2d6 hit points + your Proficiency Bonus per use.
+Crafting Requirements (Syringe + Plunger)

 • 1 Common Glass component